fmi-faim/ipa-project-template/docs/source/usage_guide.md

 : This just displays the license from the `LICENSE` file in the root directory.

 Everytime you change one of the `README.md` files, doc-strings in the `ipa` scripts or one of the above files you must rebuild the documentation to get an updated website.

+# Conclusion
+Considering these guidelines from the beginning of your project and structuring your image processing and analysis accordingly will benefit you throughout your research project.
+The proposed directory structure can be placed under git version control and uploaded to GitHub.
+When it comes time to publish your work, a simple transition to a public GitHub repository will make your research FAIR.
+This empowers both you and fellow researchers, facilitating easier and more efficient collaboration while building upon your discoveries.